firefly-oss/lib-transactional-engine/README.md

 ## Documentation
 - Tutorial — hands‑on walkthrough: [docs/TUTORIAL.md](docs/TUTORIAL.md)
+- DSL guide and best practices — when to use the DSL and how to get it right: [docs/DSL.md](docs/DSL.md)
 - Reference Card — API and snippets: [docs/REFERENCE_CARD.md](docs/REFERENCE_CARD.md)
 - Architecture — internals and diagrams: [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md)
 - Deep dive into the engine: [docs/DEEP_DIVE_INTO_THE_ENGINE.md](docs/DEEP_DIVE_INTO_THE_ENGINE.md)